Table of Contents[Hide][Show]

-In addition, be aware that a number of healthfood store toothpastes shockingly contain sodium flouride!
+In addition, be aware that some health food store toothpaste shockingly contains sodium fluoride!
 There is simply no substitute for reading labels either for the food you buy or the cosmetics you use!

 What to Use to Brush Your Teeth?

 I have not used either conventional or healthfood store toothpaste for a number of years.
-I first got started using a simple, homemade mixture of baking soda and sea salt (3:1) after attending a fantastic, eye opening lecture by Dr. Ray Behm DDS back in 2005.
-He has a website that details how to make your own tooth powder at home and the benefits of doing so at his website Save Your Teeth
+I first got started using a simple, homemade mixture of baking soda and sea salt (3:1) after attending a fantastic, eye-opening lecture by the late Dr. Ray Behm DDS back in 2005.

-If making your own tooth powder is not your thing or you would rather buy one that is juiced up with some wonderful herbs that benefit tooth and gum health, then I would suggest taking a look at a product called Good-Gums.
-I tried this product a few months back at the suggestion of a friend who knows the owner of the company and I have been delighted with it.
+Is homemade tooth powder or DIY toothpaste not your thing?
+Would you rather buy one that is juiced up with some wonderful herbs that benefit tooth and gum health?
+If so, then I would suggest taking a look at a product called Good-Gums.

 Another excellent option is the product Shine from Orawellness that contains quality, healthful ingredients.

 The product Good-Gums contains baking soda and sea salt, the primary ingredients of tooth powder dentifrice as recommended by Dr. Behm.
 It also contains beneficial soothing and antiseptic herbs such as myrrh, tea tree, peppermint, cinnamon, and cranberry.
 In addition, Good-Gums contains a whole food form of vitamin C.